3. Android payments and security in 2020

-You won't need to take photos any more, since Google will simply pick out the best pictures from the unedited stream of the day's events.
-Nor will you need to decide what to eat for dinner - Android 2020 will know what you've been doing today (and what you're probably doing tonight), and can pick out the most suitable foods for you.
+Perhaps you won't need to take photos any more, since Google will simply pick out the best pictures from an unedited stream of the day's events.
+Nor will you need to decide what to eat for dinner - Android 2020 will know what you've been doing today (and what you're probably doing tonight) thanks to your Android Wear smartwatch, and will pick out the most suitable foods for you.

 Android: the 2020 edition

 The only certainty about Android's future is that it has a fight on its hands to stay competitive.
-Apple's new-look iOS 7 has given Google plenty to think about, not least with its tie-ins with Facebook, Twitter, Bing, Flickr and Vimeo.
+Apple's iOS 9 has given Google plenty to think about - mostly by borrowing features from Android, like the new "proactive" elements of Siri.